Skip to content

 Security Considerations

-• No application permissions are required (only delegated permissions)
+• Delegated Permissions Only: No application permissions required

 References